earthbucks/.github/profile/README.md

-# ImpStack
+# EarthBucks

-ImpStack is under construction.
+EarthBucks is under construction.
 The code will be published here on launch day.